jclaggett/anascript/README.md

 2. Only two kinds of collections: ordered (lists) and unordered (sets).
    Maps are a special case of sets.
 Parens are a special case of lists.
+3. bind forms are used differently by different special forms and are expected to be 'consumed' at read time.
-3. Symbols are expanded (resolved) everywhere _except_ in the left hand side of a bind.
+5. Symbols are expanded (resolved) everywhere _except_ in the left hand side of a bind.
 4. No keywords.
 Since symbols are conviently not expanded in a bind form, maybe we don't need them.